The AAO's Distinguished Visitor Scheme aims to

 (Marquette University), visiting March-June 2012.

-A. Prof. Stockdale (hosted by Stuart Ryder) will be working with AAO staff on monitoring and understanding the origins of supernovae using observations from Gemini and ATCA.
+A. Prof. Stockdale (hosted by Stuart Ryder) worked with AAO staff on monitoring and understanding the origins of supernovae using observations from Gemini and ATCA.

 - Dr Peter Barnes,

 Dr Barnes (hosted by Stuart Ryder) worked with AAO staff on understanding star formation within the Milky Way, using infrared observations of known cold, dense gas clumps identified through the CHaMP survey.

 Dr Melo (hosted by Gayandhi De Silva) worked with AAO staff on understanding the origins and formation processes of stellar clusters within the Milky Way.